assignments-codex/level-1-assignments/week-7/day-2-breakout-task.md

 #### Goal

-Lesson 13 Velocity.
-Complete one L13.8 Practice and one L13.9 Assessment.
+UI/UX improvements and persistence.

 #### Steps

-1. Open Lesson 13.
+1. Add a start screen with brief instructions.
-2. Use velocityX or velocityY for smooth motion.
+2. Track best score and update when a new high score is reached.
-3. Finish any one L13.8 Practice and one L13.9 Assessment.
+3. Adjust spacing, colors, or text for clarity.